Cross Platform Segregation of Duties: The Next Key Report Crisis

 A 2015 report found that audit fees for 2,169 companies grew from $3.7 billion in 2002 to $9.2 billion in 2015 - a $5.5 billion increase.
 Additionally, a 2016 Protiviti survey observed the majority of public companies experienced a substantial increase in internal hours devoted to SOX compliance.

 In our experience, companies that were able to avoid disruption, unnecessary expense and audit complications were those whose management anticipated the shifting landscape and evaluated their internal controls objectively, implementing solutions to improve their control environment and fortify their posture.
-Similar to the Key Report Crisis, we believe management which evaluates their internal controls environment critically will be able to circumvent disruption caused when the PCAOB uncovers inadequate practices.
+Similar to the Key Report Crisis, we believe management that evaluates their internal controls environment critically will be able to circumvent disruption caused when the PCAOB uncovers inadequate practices.

 So, how can companies prepare?
 First, we first must better understand Segregation of Duties.